-A Historian earns an average salary of $44,880 per year.
-Most people with this job move on to other positions after 20 years in this field.
+A Historian earns an average salary of $41,912 per year.
 A skill in Writing Procedures & Documentation is associated with high pay for this job.

 Job Description for Historian